guanquann/cs3219-ay2425s1-project-g28/backend/question-service/README.md

 4. Run the command `npm start` to start the Question Service in production mode, or use `npm run dev` for development mode, which includes features like automatic server restart when you make code changes.

+## Seeding questions into MongoDB

+1. With Docker

+   - Run `docker ps` to get a list of the Docker containers on your machine.

+   - Retrieve the `CONTAINER_ID` of `peerprep/question-service`.

+   - Run `docker exec -it <CONTAINER_ID>  npm run seed`.

+2. Without Docker

+   - Run `npm run seed`.

 ## After running

 1. To view Question Service documentation, go to http://localhost:3000/docs.